otf31/automate-facebook-posts/README.md

 # Auto Facebook Post
-AutoFbPost is a CLI tool the helps you to post on Facebook automatically.
+autofbpost is a CLI tool that helps you to post on Facebook automatically.
 The aim of this project is to automate the process of posting on Facebook groups.

 ## Tech stack
 - Python 3
-- Selenium
+- Playwright
 - Typer
-- Pyperclip

 ## Features
 The CLI app comes with the following features: